 Generally, there is no procedural error under SEPA simply because an Addendum does not include the items of concern to Appellant where the adopted FEIS the Addendum is supplementing has adequately addressed these issues.
 The Appellant cites no authority showing that where an EIS is adopted and an Addendum has been issued, that a new alternatives analysis, discussion of WAC 197-11-440 components, scoping process, or comment period are required under SEPA.
 Finally, the City specifically provides for the use of an Addendum to satisfy SEPA requirements stating "Existing documents may be used for a proposal by employing one (1) or more of the following methods . . . [a]n addendum, that adds analyses or information about a proposal but does not substantially change the analysis of significant impacts and alternatives in the existing environmental document."
 SMC 25.05.600.D.3.
-In addition, for these reasons and the conclusions regarding impacts below, the Appellants argument that the City was required to develop a new EIS or a Supplemental Environmental Impact Statement instead of an Addendum should be denied.
+In addition, for these reasons and the conclusions regarding impacts below, the Appellant's argument that the City was required to develop a Supplemental Environmental Impact Statement instead of an Addendum should be denied.

-- 6. The FEIS included an analysis of a no action alternative, and as the lead agency the City may rely on an adopted environmental document for all its procedural requirements under SEPA including the alternatives analysis.
-Exhibit 67.
-Courts have held an EIS to be adequate when it included no alternatives other than the no-action alternative.
+- 6. The FEIS included an analysis of a no action alternative, and as the lead agency the City may rely on an adopted environmental document for all its procedural requirements under SEPA, including the alternatives analysis.
+Courts have held an EIS to be adequate when it included no alternatives other than the no action alternative.
 Coalition for a Sustainable 520 v.
-U.S. Dept of Transportation, 881 F. Supp.
+U.S. Dep't of Transportation, 881 F. Supp.
 2d 1242, 1258-60 (2012); Citizens All. to Protect Our Wetlands v.
 City of Auburn, 126 Wn.2d 356, 894 P.2d 1300 (1995).
-In addition, the Addendum analyzed two alternative development scenarios, each with two sub-alternatives.
-Exhibit 25.
-Appellant has not demonstrated this was not adequate to meet SEPAs alternative analysis requirement. - 7.
-The Appellant argues that the notices of the DS issued September 14, 2017, and October 9, 2017, indicate that the proposal is likely to have certain probable adverse environmental impacts, and quotes the impacts that the City has identified for the DS.
-See Exhibits 40, 41.
-The Appellant characterizes these notices as "final, binding" notwithstanding the revised August 5, 2019, notice.
-See Exhibit 42.
-Appellant's Post-Hearing Brief, p.
-15. The Appellant relies upon this to support its claim that the City has decided any such impacts listed in the notice would occur, and as a result the Appellant can then avoid its burden of proof and need not demonstrate the probability or significance of any such impacts.
-Id.
-However, the final notice for the DS only identifies certain probable significant negative environmental impacts that could occur.
-Exhibit 42.
+Appellant has not demonstrated this was not adequate to meet SEPA's alternative analysis requirement. - 7.
+The Appellant argues that the notices of the DS issued September 14, 2017, and October 9, 2017, indicate that the proposal would have certain probable adverse environmental impacts, and lists the impacts that the City has identified for the DS.
+The Appellant argues that the City has decided any such impacts listed in the notice would occur, and as a result, the Appellant can then avoid its burden of proof and need not demonstrate the probability or significance of any such impacts.
+However, Appellant fails to cite to the final revised notice for the DS issued on August 5, 2019, which only identifies certain probable significant negative environmental impacts that could occur.
 Appellant's argument assumes that because a DS was issued that the Department found that the proposal would have new probable significant adverse environmental impacts that were not identified in the FEIS, and that these were listed in the notice.
 This goes explicitly against the Director's determination in the Decision, and the record of the hearing where there is no evidence of any probable significant adverse environmental impacts except those originally addressed in the FEIS.
 The notice merely lists potential significant impacts that could occur.
-It is not a definitive listing of new probable significant adverse environmental impacts that could occur.
-It is not a definitive listing of new probable significant adverse environmental impacts that the Director attributes to the proposal.
+It is not a definitive listing of probable significant adverse environmental impacts that the Director attributes to the proposal.